Poorer nations express frustration after last minute COP29 deal

 Delegations said this deal is headed in the right direction, with hopes that more money flows in the future.

-It’s also a critical step toward helping countries on the receiving end create more ambitious targets to limit or cut emissions of heat-trapping gases that are due early next year.
+The deal is a critical step toward helping countries on the receiving end to create more ambitious targets to limit or cut emissions of heat-trapping gases that are due early next year.

 It’s part of the plan to keep cutting pollution with new targets every five years, which the world agreed to at the UN talks in Paris in 2015.